526avijitgupta/gokarna/exampleSite/content/posts/theme-documentation-basics.md

 ### Footer

-Text to display in the footer section
+Text to display in the footer section, typically the name of the author or project.

 ```toml
 [params]